Greetings, fellow flash writers!

 ■ The hashtag, #FlashFicHive was created exclusively for flash fiction post.
 So…remember to add it to your tweets, so that others may follow your threads or join in.

-As the Hive Beekeeper in residence, I’ll be participating and joining in the fun as well.
+As the Hive Beekeeper in residence, I’ll be joining in the fun as well.
 So, feel free to tweet or message me if you have any questions or suggestions for future exercises you’d like me to feature.

 ■ Like, retweet and reply to any posts/lines you particularly like.
 This is a collective of writers, after all, feedback is essential to improve and grow.
 Just remember to BEE NICE and respectful when interacting with others in the hive or elsewhere in Tweetsville or on personal blog sites.